 Apples varieties are a little different from grapes or perry pears in that very few offer the perfect taste profile for a single varietal drink.
 Hence the quest for the ultimate taste profile takes place across as wide a range of varietals as possible with an aim to combine and balance them to the most ideal mix of bittersweet tannins, gentle acid and residual sweetness.
 Different styles of cider exist from country to country also, so by using our range of Cider Apples we can create styles that would resemble French, English, New World and indeed unique Irish ciders.

-After years of waiting for our apples to grow, learning the craft and tasting the results, we have our second batch of 2016, where we have used 47 different types of Apples from our Orchard in Killahora, including rareties like Morgan Sweet, Egremont Russet, Harry Masters Jersey, the voraciously tannic yet stocky Tremlett's Bitter, and this year Yarlington Mills, Major and some of our own unique Wild Hedgerow apples, as well as a good dash of Dabinetts and Michelins from both our own and from James' orchard in Tipp.
+Here we have used 47 different types of Apples from our Orchard in Killahora, including rareties like Morgan Sweet, Egremont Russet, Harry Masters Jersey, the voraciously tannic yet stocky Tremlett's Bitter, and this year Yarlington Mills, Major and some of our own unique Wild Hedgerow apples, as well as a good dash of Dabinetts and Michelins from both our own and from James' orchard in Tipp.